sambux1/presentations/jp-morgan/slides/opps/payment/payment.md

 The important points are that in order to pay users, we need to know their MTurk ID, which is not anonymous, and we need to know which users were active on which days.

 This seems like it should be pretty straightforward, but there was a little wrinkle.
 The BU IRB process was taking too long, so we didn't end up getting approval in time for the deployment.
 The only IRB approval was for WashU, which meant that we at BU were not allowed to hold any personally identifiable information, like user IDs.

+To make things a little bit more interesting, all communication took place by email.
 -->